 Downstream of Talkeetna Station (RM 103), it is not possible to separate age 0+ and age 1+ chinook from length frequency data alone because of overlapping lengths of the two age groups.

-After September 1 all juvenile chinook downstream of RM 103 are considered to be age 0+ fish (ADF&G 1981b).
+After September 1 all juvenile chinook downstream of RM 103 are considered to be age 0+ fish (A.)F&G 1981b).

 No estimate of population size for juvenile chinook has been done in the Susitna River.
-In 1982 juvenile chinook abundance in the Talkeetna-to-Devil Canyon sub-basin was lower than in 1981 and 1983 (ADF&G 1984b).
-Comparisons of the catches at the east bank downstream migrant trap (RM 103) between 1982 and 1983 indicate that juvenile chinook abundance was over four times greater in 1983 than for the same time period in 1982 (ADF&G 1984b).
+In 1982 juvenile chinook abundance in the Talkeetna-to-Devil Canyon sub-basin was lower than in 1981 and 1983 (Schmidt et al. 1984).
+Comparisons of the catches at the east bank downstream migrant trap (RM 103) between 1982 and 1983 indicate that juvenile chinook abundance was over four times greater in 1983 than for the same time period in 1982 (Schmidt et al. 1984).